Texas Education Agency: Education performance rating

 TEA rates schools and districts using the same four criteria.
 According to the TEA, the number of state schools and districts receiving the top ratings of "exemplary" and "recognized" increased from 2,213 in 2005 to 3,380 in 2006.
 Texas’ A–F school accountability system, introduced in 2017, aims to offer transparent information in three main areas: Student Achievement, School Progress, and Closing the Gaps.
 The 2023 ratings, which employ a revised methodology, provide families and districts with a clearer and more accurate understanding of school performance.
 This enhanced insight supports the assessment and ongoing development of educational initiatives.
 In 2020, all schools were given a "not rated" designator due to the COVID-19 pandemic.
 All Texas school districts were not rated due to the fact they were waived and was a "Declared State of Disaster" on April 2, 2020, by the ESSA or Every Student Succeeds Act.

 The TEA defines campus as "an organizational unit operated by [a] school district that is eligible to receive a campus performance rating in the state accountability rating system."
 Multiple campuses may exist within the same building and receive independent ratings.
 For example, an elementary school and a middle school sharing the same facility would be evaluated separately.

 Gold Performance acknowledgements

 In addition to the state ranking, districts and schools can be awarded additional commendations (referred to as Gold Performance acknowledgements) for other noteworthy accomplishments not included in the ranking system.
 These different types of accomplishments are advanced enrollment, advanced baccalaureate results, attendance rate, and any other commended achievement that is not related to the accountability ratings.
 This award is given by the Commissioner of Education or determined by the Texas Education Code.

+Recent TEA takeovers

+On October 23, 2025, Mike Morath, The Texas Agency Commissioner, declared that the TEA would be taking over Fort Worth ISD, including replacing the elected board of trustees with managers of the TEA's choosing.
+This decision was made because one campus received consecutive ratings that were deemed "inappropriate" under the TEA.
+This recent headline in that area prompted a meeting where the community and teachers voiced their concerns.
+The TEA had their Deputy Commission of Governance there to provide charts and data on why their agency believed this intervention was appropriate.
+On their page, TEA has a rating system where they address the process of appeals and a summary of reports for that following year.